quang-do-se/aws-certs/devops/tmp/study.md

 - `Continuous Delivery` phase requires manual approval step. `Continuous Integration` and `Continuous Deployment` are fully automated.
   - https://aws.amazon.com/devops/continuous-integration/

+- CodePipeline handles the copying of artifacts from one AWS Region to the other Regions when performing cross-region actions.

+- If your release process includes activities that are not included in the default actions, such as an internally developed build process or a test suite, you can create a custom action for that purpose and include it in your pipeline.
+You can use the AWS CLI to create custom actions in pipelines associated with your AWS account.
+  - When you create a custom action, you must also create a job worker that will poll CodePipeline for job requests for this custom action, execute the job, and return the status result to CodePipeline.
+This job worker can be located on any computer or resource as long as it has access to the public endpoint for CodePipeline.
+To easily manage access and security, consider hosting your job worker on an Amazon EC2 instance.
 ----------

 ## CloudFormation